devthedud3/devthedud3/README.md

 ## Introduction

 Hey there!
-I'm Corey, an engineer dedicated to crafting delightful user experiences and building scalable web applications.
+I'm Corey, a Product/Platform Engineer with a diverse skill set encompassing Web Development, Data Processing, and Application Development.
+With over 5 years of hands-on experience, I excel in building software and analyzing data to drive business success.
+I specialize in developing models and reactive websites with a strong emphasis on UX/UI design, utilizing React and Node to deliver cutting-edge solutions.
+Committed to writing clean and efficient code, I strive to create user-friendly applications that meet the highest standards.
 This repository is a showcase of my work, skills, and projects.

 ## Skills

 ### Languages
-- HTML5
+- Python
-- CSS3 (Sass, Less)
+- Ruby
 - TypeScript
 - JavaScript
-- Python
+- HTML5
-- Ruby
+- CSS3 (Sass, Less)

 ### Frameworks & Libraries
 - React